 Senior Managers and Certification Regime (SMCR): Don’t overlook the operational impacts!

 - Identification and ongoing monitoring of people and structural changes, preventing them from happening unless the correct SMCR processes have been followed.
 Where a Senior Manager change occurs, firms must ensure that they reallocate the outgoing Senior Manager’s accountabilities to the most appropriate individual.
 Whilst these top-level changes can be infrequent and are usually carefully planned, they often result in knock-on impacts to the Certification population below, which can be a sizeable challenge for firms to identify and control.
 Furthermore, given the greater population within the Certification Regime, it is usually subject to more frequent and significant change.
 New processes and controls must be designed and implemented wherever a change could bring an individual into scope, which could be as unnoticeable as meeting a qualifying ‘Material Risk Taker’ criteria, or a management line change at a lower operational level in the organisation.

 - Conduct Rules have proven to be one of the most contentious areas of the regime, which is understandable given that they can give rise to personal implications and sanctions.
-Organisations must spend adequate time developing and delivering suitable training for impacted individuals, and updating the supporting processes and artefacts.
+Organisations must spend adequate time developing and delivering suitable training for impacted individuals and updating the supporting policies and processes.
 This includes disciplinary investigations, Regulatory References, regulator notifications and remuneration decisions.
 In addition to process change and operational control points, new committees may need to be established to bring together specialist knowledge, ensure consistency when determining whether a Conduct Rule breach has occurred, and to provide formal evidence of the decision-making process.

 The volume of operating model change (including processes, systems, controls and management information) must not be underestimated.
 Instead, it must be prioritised and urgently progressed, learning lessons from the banks that have already implemented the required changes wherever possible.
 Allocating Senior Manager roles and accountabilities is just the tip of the SMCR iceberg.